Appearance

 | Missing info | Upload more to knowledge base |

-| Wrong tone | Add explicit tone instructions |
+| Wrong tone | Add explicit tone instructions or use a Persona |

 | Off-topic responses | Add clearer boundaries |